 When your children reach their teenage years, they’ll be ready to learn some even more advanced lessons about entrepreneurship.
 Lessons which can be learned through a collaborative real estate investment with their old man or old lady.

 Make them a junior partner, and have them put some of their own money in the investment.
 Go out shopping for the investment property together, forecast cash flow together, calculate CapEx, review needed repairs.
 Whenever possible ask them to demonstrate what they’ve learned.

 When you’ve found the right property, work with them through every stage of the deal.
 Negotiate the purchase price with them present.
 Borrow or raise capital with them at your side.
-Have them do physical work on any renovations (even if you outsource repairs, have your child go work with the contractor to get some hands-on experience).
+Have them do physical work on any renovations if you buy a fixer-upper to flip or keep as a rental using the BRRRR strategy. (even if you outsource repairs, have your child go work with the contractor to get some hands-on experience).
+You can teach them even more negotiating skills by having them sit in while you negotiate with contractors.
 Make sure they help you stage the home or prepare it for sale or rent, and work with the listing agent.

-And when the profit comes, make sure they see at least a fair share of it, and maybe a little more.
+And when the profit comes, make sure they see a portion of it, to demonstrate profitability for their hard work.

 Your teen will get experience evaluating investments, working with vendors, negotiating, raising capital.
 All valuable lessons for a budding entrepreneur and leader of tomorrow.